tarun-nagpal-github/gatsby-blog/content/blog/what-are-solid-principles.md

         }
     }

 And this will serve the purpose.
-But it VIOLATES THE OPEN-CLOSED PRINCIPLE. we are modifying existing class to extend the functionality.
+But it VIOLATES THE OPEN-CLOSED PRINCIPLE. we are modifying the existing class to extend the functionality.
 And if in future we need to add another Phone, then again we need to modify PhoneManager class.
-So here makeCall which takes IPhone as a parameter is unable to serve SmartPhone and LandLinePhone similarly, hance violating the LSP.
+So here makeCall which takes IPhone as a parameter is unable to serve SmartPhone and LandLinePhone similarly, hence violating the LSP.

     public class SmartPhone implements IPhone {